Do you want to break a bad habit?

-Maybe you used to paint but life got in the way and now you feel rigid and bored, and not creative anymore.
-Whatever it is that this habit is holding you back from doing more of, NOW is the time to bring your passion back!
+Maybe you used to paint, but life got in the way and now you feel rigid and bored.
+It’s that this habit is holding you back from doing more of it.
+NOW is the time to bring your passion back!

 This vision of yours, created by the heart and not logic, can be put out in the universe as an intention and released to manifest in your life.

-Keep your good habits on top of mind.
+Keep your good habits on top of your mind.

 After setting an intention comes the work to keep yourself from going back to the old habit.
-This is naturally the hardest part and it’s important with frequent reminders about why the bad habit didn’t serve you well, so that you can stay with the new good habit instead.
+This is naturally the hardest part and it’s important to use frequent reminders about why the bad habit didn’t serve you well.

-I personally find the most powerful practice to maintain the focus on the good habit is to use an intentions reminder bracelet.
+I personally find the most powerful practice to maintain the focus on the good habit is to use a physical object to remind me.

 I glance at my bracelets and instantly they remind me of what I want instead.

 You can learn how to pivot like this too!

 In summary, how to break a bad habit and welcome the good habits and the best of you?